 When Eve is rescued from a horrific coach crash by her teachers, she is shocked to discover they possess super strength and speed.
 But what happens next is even more harrowing.

 In the aftermath of the crash she discovers that everyone in her life from neighbours, doctors, dentists, teachers, shop keepers and even her family and friends are actually super strength Guardians sent to protect her.
 They all have one thing in common, a single minded ferocity that she must be kept alive at all costs.
+However, she is surrounded by secrets and lies.
+Those in the know deny all knowledge of what happened that fateful night.
+Everyone else carries on as normal, seemingly unaware of the new strange world that she has stumbled against.

 With the help of Seth, her best friend, Eve discovers the prophecies surrounding her true identity and the super strength she too holds.
 With her Guardians pledged to protect her, her closest friends ready to die for her, her own hopes and dreams are put on hold whilst she battles to control the amazing powers she has been bestowed with.